“The little bundle of genius (scores) one of the most solid hits of her career” – “Film Digest” review of “In The Good Old Summertime,” 1949

 “Mistakes were made in the beginning,” Smith said.
 “There never was any relationship between Judy and Jerry Van Dyke and our biggest problem every week was: “What will we do with Jerry?
 The gimmick of having a backstage conversation with the star was a mistake, too.
 It was phony, and the audience realized it immediately.”

 Van Dyke and the backstage bit were dropped.
 Judy’s finale with the theater trunk has been retained.
 The show will be featuring another gimmick which might become a fixture: Ken Murray and his home movies of Hollywood stars.

 SOME WRITERS have been intimating that Judy has been up to her old habits in being late, etc.

 “Sure, Judy is late – but no later than is normal for her sex,” Smith said.
 “I solved that for a while by calling her an hour earlier than she needed.
 It worked out fine until one day she appeared precisely at 12 o’clock when we weren’t going to start until 1.”

 “I had to confess what I had done.
 Now I call her only a half hour early.
 So she’s only 15 minutes late.”

-Back to January 27th, on this night John Meyer rented a portable Nagra reel tape recorder (which used five-inch reels and a multi-directional Sehheiser microphone) and recorded Judy’s performance.
+Back to January 27th.
+On this night John Meyer rented a portable Nagra reel tape recorder (which used five-inch reels and a multi-directional Sehheiser microphone) and recorded Judy’s performance.
 Later, Judy, Deans, and Meyer were up at the Ritz Hotel listening to the tape until 4 in the morning.
-Judy and Deans agreed to pay the $10 a day rental fee to keep the machine in order to get more performances on tape.
+Judy and Deans agreed to pay the $10 per day rental fee to keep the machine in order to get more performances on tape.

-January 27, 2019: Turner Classic Movies via Fathom Events rereleased The Wizard of Oz in theaters for three days/nights only, including January 29th & 30th.
-The rerelease was part of the celebrations of the film’s 80th-anniversary.
+January 27, 2019: Turner Classic Movies via Fathom Events re-released The Wizard of Oz in theaters for three days/nights only, including January 29th & 30th.
+The rerelease was part of the celebration of the film’s 80th anniversary.